freerange/site/soups/blog/cooperating-with-fairmondo.snip.markdown

-Fairmondo UK is currently based on the [Sharetribe](https://github.com/sharetribe/sharetribe) open-source marketplace software but they have some ideas of how to improve their market place that are difficult to achieve with Sharetribe out-of-the-box.
+Fairmondo UK is currently based on the [Sharetribe](https://github.com/sharetribe/sharetribe) open-source marketplace software but they have some ideas of how to improve their marketplace that are difficult to achieve with Sharetribe out-of-the-box.

 Fairmondo UK wondered if it would be possible to extend the Sharetribe